Pull to refresh

 The U.S. just sanctioned two sitting International Criminal Court judges—because they helped keep the Israel-related Gaza case alive.
 It's a rare thing in diplomacy: Washington using the same financial weapon it uses on oligarchs and terror networks against a courtroom.

-The stakes aren’t only Israel and Gaza.
-This is a stress test for whether international courts can function when a superpower decides the judges themselves are fair game—and whether U.S. allies will quietly comply, openly resist, or split the difference with legal workarounds.
+The stakes aren't only Israel and Gaza.
+This is a stress test for whether international courts can function when a superpower decides the judges themselves are fair game.
+Will U.S. allies quietly comply, openly resist, or split the difference with legal workarounds?

 Key Indicators